 Novel and Conventional Markets

 Actuaries are also making in roads into banking and insurtech as well as the familiar mortgage insurance market.
 In banking, Scott Hallworth, chief data officer & chief model risk officer at Capital One Financial, drives the company’s data strategy and leads the advancement and management of models, enabled in part by enhanced methods and tools.
 He thinks it is an ideal time for more actuaries to work in banking.
 Banks are required to develop models and manage their on-going performance in a transparent manner across all of their functions (e.g., risk segmentation, capital modeling, forecasting, marketing).
 Scott says that actuaries are well suited for this work due to their combination of deep analytic skills, rigor in providing evidence to support development choices, and comfort with managing large, unstructured datasets.
-With the help of the Actuarial Society in South Africa, the CAS is also working to expand our member’s footprint into banking.
+With the help of the Actuarial Society in South Africa, the CAS is also working to expand our member’s involvement with banking.
 About 10 percent of the credentialed actuaries in South Africa work for banks, thus offering the CAS a guide on getting more CAS members into this industry.

 Sheri Scott, a consultant at Milliman specializing in insurtech, predicts that the demand for actuaries will expand tremendously in the next several years.
 Insurtech companies are run by incredibly smart people, Sheri says, but many of these companies do not have backgrounds in insurance and the concept of state regulation of rates is very foreign to them.
 They need actuaries to help them understand the insurance rating and regulation.